-- Whether the outcome of the service will affect matters reflected in the financial statements on which the firm will express an opinion, and, if so: - The extent to which the outcome of the service will have a material effect on the financial statements. - The degree of subjectivity involved in determining the appropriate amounts or treatment for those matters reflected in the financial statements. - The level of expertise of the client's management and employees with respect to the type of service provided. - The extent of the client's involvement in determining significant matters of judgement. - The nature and extent of the impact of the service, if any, on the systems that generate information that forms a significant part of the client's: - o Accounting records or financial statements on which the firm will express an opinion. - Internal controls over financial reporting. - Whether the client is a public interest entity.
-For example, providing a non-assurance service to an audit client that is a public interest entity might be perceived to result in a higher level of a threat. - Subsections 601 to 610 include examples of additional factors that are relevant in evaluating the level of threats created by providing the non-assurance services set out in those subsections.
+- The extent to which the outcome of the service will have a material effect on the financial statements. - The degree of subjectivity involved in determining the appropriate amounts or treatment for those matters reflected in the financial statements. - The level of expertise of the client's management and employees with respect to the type of service provided. - The extent of the client's involvement in determining significant matters of judgement. - The nature and extent of the impact of the service, if any, on the systems that generate information that forms a significant part of the client's: - o Accounting records or financial statements on which the firm will express an opinion. - Internal controls over financial reporting. - Whether the client is a public interest entity.
+For example, providing a non-assurance service to an audit client that is a public interest entity might be perceived to result in a higher level of a threat. - 600.5 A2 Subsections 601 to 610 include examples of additional factors that are relevant in evaluating the level of threats created by providing the non-assurance services set out in those subsections.